Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Simulation study

 Estimates of the extremal dependence parameters, $\varphi$ and $\kappa$, are also summarized in Table~\ref{tab:sim_table} for each risk functional and both inference methods.
-We observe generally less bias in estimates of the smoothness $\kappa$, and smaller standard deviations of dependence parameter estimates when using the GSM inference method.
-This supports the use of the GSM inference method due to its robust performance in terms of both warped space and parameter estimation, albeit at a computational cost approximately $20\%$ higher.
+We observe generally less bias in estimates of the smoothness parameter $\kappa$ and smaller standard deviations of the dependence-parameter estimates when using the GSM inference method.
+At the same time, however, the empirical coverage results based on the nonparametric bootstrap are also somewhat lower for GSM.
+This is consistent with the fact that GSM tends to yield more ``stable'' estimates, both for the dependence parameters and for the warped geometry, so that the resulting bootstrap intervals are relatively narrow.
+If some finite-sample bias remains, whether due to limited sample size or other sources, such narrower intervals are more likely to miss the truth, leading to lower empirical coverage; see Section~\ref{Appendix:Bootstrap_coverage} of the Supplementary Material for details.
+Thus, while GSM has the advantage of providing more stable warping recovery and dependence-parameter estimation, it may also make any remaining systematic finite-sample bias more visible in coverage.

-Figure~\ref{pic:sim_pairCEPs} provides a detailed look at the estimated extremal dependence structure, relative to three reference sites; for each reference site, we evaluate the pairwise CEPs with respect to all other sites, where the data are generated with risk the functional $r_{\text{max}}(\cdot)$ and are fitted using nonstationary model~1 (with Architecture~1), and inference method GSM.
+Figure~\ref{pic:sim_pairCEPs} provides a detailed look at the estimated extremal dependence structure, relative to three reference sites shown in Figure~\ref{pic:sim_space}; for each reference site, we evaluate the pairwise CEPs with respect to all other sites, where the data are generated with risk the functional $r_{\text{max}}(\cdot)$ and are fitted using nonstationary model~1 (with Architecture~1), and GSM inference method.
 Estimated pairwise CEPs generally match the oracle pattern very well.
 Furthermore, extreme events at reference sites exhibit strong yet nonstationary extremal dependence with nearby locations.
 For instance, extremes observed at reference sites 1 and 2 show pronounced spatial dependence, with the ``valley'' and ``edge'' regions varying dynamically across the direction and distance.
-Uncertainty in the warped space is assessed via the standard deviation of fitted pairwise CEP estimates using a nonparametric bootstrap (with the fixed warping).
+Uncertainty in the warped space is assessed via the standard deviation of fitted pairwise CEP estimates using a nonparametric bootstrap (with warping re-estimation and site resampling).
 These results reveal markedly lower variability in CEP estimates for pairs of sites exhibiting similar extremal behavior (indicative of strong dependence).
 In contrast, higher uncertainty emerges for pairs where one site lies within gradient regions of the warped space, i.e., areas characterized by abrupt transitions in extremal dependence structure.